 Brunch is buffet style, with a jar of overnight almond milk-soaked oats and berries, local bread, eggs for boiling, homemade Granola, fresh fruit and yogurt, freshly baked hot croissants and bread with homemade marmalade, jams, and local honey.
 There’s filter coffee, British brand black tea or French herbal teas, and juices.
 Packed lunches can be a sandwich or a salad with a small portion of bread, plus a cereal bar and fruit.
 If you eat lots of nuts at home then take some with you.

 Dinner is a four course affair, starting with a tiny but moreish amuse-bouche.
 Will obviously enjoys his work, experimenting with flavours and decorating plates with colourful and tasty finishing touches, and his menu board for dinner reads like a report!
 A memorable starter was the beef tomato tartar with pickled carrot, roast asparagus, beetroot, pickled radish, broad beans, croutons, pea puree, quails egg, piccalilli and balsamic reduction.
 Main courses included a roasted red pepper with bean casserole with carrot puree and green beans, and the chocolate raspberry cake went down very well with everyone.

 It’s generally quite a healthy menu, but wouldn’t suit if you prefer to avoid certain foods or alcohol but find it hard to resist both, as there’s bread and French butter on the table at both meals, and bottles of wine at dinner.

-Bourg St Maurice
+Train station: Bourg St Maurice

-Transfer Time: 20 minutes
+Transfer time: 20 minutes